watson-developer-cloud/discovery-nodejs-static/README.md

   DISCOVERY_COLLECTION=<collection>
   ```

-1. Install the dependencies you application need:
+1. Install the needed application dependencies with this command:

   ```none
   npm install